-Dried Moringa Seeds can be fried in butter and have as a snack like popcorn.
+Dried Moringa Seeds can be fried in butter and had as a snack like popcorn.
 The fresh moringa seeds can be cooked and mixed with meals.
 However, make sure you have a few seeds at a time in a day.
 A high dosage of moringa seeds can create an upset stomach.

 There is no determined dosage for moringa seeds, but those who intake and experts have recommended consuming them in a small amount.

-Precautions for Moringa
+Precautions for Eating Moringa

 The Moringa leaves are perfectly safe, but ingesting a large dosage of the plant bark or pulp may be harmful.

 Pregnant women should consult their doctor before taking moringa seeds.
 The cleansing properties of moringa seeds are very active, so consuming high doses of these seeds makes the stomach take more time to digest such a great product.